 As the elderly population is growing, so too is the need for elderly care services.
 In the United States alone, the elderly population is projected to more than double from 48.8 million in 2018 to 98.2 million by 2060.
 This means that demand for elderly care services will also increase.

-Having access to quality elderly care services is essential in providing the best care and support for our aging population.
+Having access to quality elderly care services is essential in providing the best care and support for our ageing population.
 As such, it is important to understand the changing demographics of the elderly population and their needs in order to equip our society to meet their changing needs.

 Resources for carers